-During the 12-13 C the Crusaders built a fortress over the ruins of the Byzantine church.
+During the 12-13 century the Crusaders built a fortress over the ruins of the Byzantine church.
 This castle was part of the fortifications of the Crusaders along the pilgrimage route from acre to Jerusalem .
-It is referred in some Crusaders maps as "Santa Margeretta", named after a woman that was executed in the 3rd C in Antioch in Pisidia.
-This castle was destroyed after the Crusaders were defeated in 1291, and remained in ruins until the 19th C.
+It is referred in some Crusaders maps as “Santa Margeretta”, named after a woman that was executed in the 3rd century in Antioch in Pisidia.
+This castle was destroyed after the Crusaders were defeated in 1291, and remained in ruins until the 19th century.

 In 1831 the building was handed over to the Carmelites and was used as a Christian hostel.
 The Carmelites, who rebuilt their monastery (1836), were under the protection of the French Kings, and the term “French Carmel” is still used today as the area around Stella Maris.